Heart Healthy Mixed Bean Salad

 Close up of a white bowl with five bean salad in it on a blue and white striped napkin.

-Today, to celebrate Heart Health Awareness Month, I’d like to share with you my heart healthy mixed beans salad recipe.
+Today, to celebrate Heart Health Awareness Month, I’m sharing with you my heart healthy mixed beans salad recipe.

 Related: Cilantro Lime Chickpea Salad – this salad features buttery chickpeas, summer fresh corn, red onion, tomatoes, cucumbers, cilantro, and a homemade cilantro lime dressing.
 It’s the perfect summer salad for a potluck barbecue!